 An alchemical term for the primordial substance from which all other substances derive.

 One of a class of diviners who receive supernatural insight while under the influence of aletheia vapors.
-They are specially trained to withstand the vapors’ maddening effects.
+They are specially trained to withstand the vapors’ deleterious effects.

 A factionless bounty hunter contractually employed by major-faction enforcers to exploit a loophole in the section of interfaction code that forbids faction-aligned enforcement agents to carry out arrests on faction-specific charges in neutral territory.